Welcome to the ACE Fall Monthly .Com Car Clinic.

 f.)
 GPS - Be sure that your GPS device is functioning properly and that you have the necessary charging cables.

 g.)
-Insurance - Be sure to have your proof of insurance in the vehicle at all times in case of accident.
+Insurance - Be sure to have your proof of insurance in the vehicle at all times in case of an accident.

 Dangers of Spring Driving Tips.
 Spring is here and so are the hazards of Spring Driving.
 We searched the web and found this great article from Esurance.
 Hope you enjoy the information and be safe out there Northern Colorado!
 The top reasons why Spring Driving is so dangerous: